-- (c) Notify the excavator that there are no underground facilities in the area of the proposed excavation. - (23) "Sidewalk, Road & Ditch Maintenance" includes, but is not limited to, ditching, grinding, paving, shoulder maintenance, surveying, or grading.

-Unless otherwise classified on roadway plans, parallel or lateral ditches constructed as an integral part of the graded roadbed, having a continuous slope from the outer limit of the shoulder to the bottom of the ditch to include ditch back slope within right of way, will be considered to be within the roadway grading limits and will be part of the work covered by road and ditch maintenance that does not lower the original grade or flow line.

-"Original Ditch Flow Line" means documented or calculated grade between the outlet elevation of a culvert, drainage structure, water source, or place of origin to the inlet elevation of a culvert, drainage structure, water source or place of destination.
+- (21) "Response" means action taken by operators of underground facilities to: - (a) Mark or identify by other means the location of its locatable underground facilities in the area of the proposed excavation; - (b) Notify the excavator that there are unlocatable underground facilities in the area of the proposed excavation; or - (c) Notify the excavator that there are no underground facilities in the area of the proposed excavation. - (22) "Sidewalk, road and ditch maintenance" includes, but is not limited to, ditching, grinding, paving, shoulder maintenance, surveying, or grading.
+Unless otherwise classified on roadway plans, parallel or lateral ditches constructed as an integral part of the graded roadbed having a continuous slope from the outer limit of the shoulder to the bottom of the ditch to include ditch back slope within right of way will be considered to be within the roadway grading limits and will be part of the work covered by road and ditch maintenance that does not lower the original road grade or the original ditch flow line.
+For purposes of this definition, the phrase "original road grade" refers to the original elevation of the road before gravel, rock, asphalt, cement, or other materials were applied on the ground to construct or finish a road.
+For purposes of this definition, the phrase, "original ditch flow line" means the documented or calculated grade between the outlet elevation of a culvert, drainage structure, water source, or place of origin to the inlet elevation of a culvert, drainage structure, water source or place of destination.
+Also for purposes of this definition. "sidewalk maintenance" includes but is not limited to removal and replacement of a sidewalk that is performed less than 12 inches in depth and does not lower the original grade of the sidewalk. - (23) "Ticket life" means the 45 calendar day period after an excavator provides notice to the Oregon Utility Notification Center under OAR 952-001-0050(1) and the Center opens a ticket for a locate request based on this notice.

-"Original Road Grade" means the original elevation of the road before gravel, rock, asphalt, cement, or other materials were applied on the ground to construct and/or finish a road.

-"Sidewalk maintenance" includes but is not limited to removal and replacement, less than 12 inches in depth, that does not lower the original grade.
+- (24) "Tilling" means preparing land for the raising of crops to a depth that does not exceed 18 inches. - (25) "Tolerance zone" means the area within 24 inches surrounding the outside dimensions of all sides of an underground facility.
+(See Tolerance Zone illustration below.)

+TOLERANCE ZONE
-- (24) "Tilling" means preparing land for the raising of crops to a depth not to exceed 18 inches. - (25) "Underground facilities" means items partially or entirely below the surface of the ground for use in connection with the storage or conveyance of electrical energy, water, sewage, petroleum products, gas, gaseous vapors or hazardous liquids, or the transmission of electronic, telephonic, telegraphic or cable communications.
-Such items include, but are not limited to, pipes, sewers, conduits, cables, valves, lines, wires, manholes, attachments and those parts of poles or anchors that are underground.

-(26) "Unlocatable underground facilities" mean underground facilities that cannot be marked with reasonable accuracy, including nonconductive sewers and nonmetallic underground facilities that have no trace wires.
+- (26) "Underground facilities" means items partially or entirely below the surface of the ground for use in connection with the storage or conveyance of electrical energy, water, sewage, petroleum products, gas, gaseous vapors or hazardous liquids, or the transmission of electronic, telephonic, telegraphic or cable communications.
+Such items include, but are not limited to, pipes, sewers, conduits, cables, valves, lines, wires, manholes, attachments and those parts of poles or anchors that are underground. - (27) "Unlocatable underground facilities" mean underground facilities that cannot be marked with reasonable accuracy, including nonconductive sewers and nonmetallic underground facilities that have no trace wires.

 Stat.
-Auth.: ORS 183 & ORS 757 Stats.
-Implemented: ORS 757.542

-Hist.: OUNC 1-1997, f. & cert. ef.
+Auth.: ORS 183 & 757 Stats.
+Implemented: ORS 757.542 Hist.: OUNC 1-1997, f. & cert. ef.
 4-17-97; OUNC 1-2000, f. & cert. ef.
 8-28-00; OUNC 1-2006, f. & cert. ef.
-10-13-2006, f. & cert. ef.
-10-
+10-13-06; OUNC 1-2014, f. & cert. ef.
+3-7-14